How we calculate our PELE ratings

 But a projection like Spain 2.7-Finland 0.8 only tells you so much.
 Soccer is a low scoring game with a lot of draws, so the precise number of goals matters.
 Spain can score exactly 2 goals or exactly 3 goals or zero goals or some other integer, but they can never finish the game with 2.7 goals.

-The Poisson distribution is designed to handle this sort of situation31 and is the traditional choice in soccer models.
+The Poisson distribution is designed to handle this sort of situation34 and is the traditional choice in soccer models.
 But it tends to have some problems.
 Particularly, Poisson understates variation too much, tending to underestimate both the number of draws (especially 0-0 draws) and the number of blowouts (Germany 7-1 Brazil).
-PELE’s solution32 is a negative binomial distribution with a correlation term.
+PELE’s solution35 is a negative binomial distribution with a correlation term.
 It’s not so important you know precisely what this means but that you capture this basic intuition: one team’s score affects the other team’s tactics.
 A 0-0 match tends to play tighter 75 minutes in than 3-2: it’s already been a low-scoring game but it will often play tighter still from that point forward.
 Our method does a good job of matching empirical goal-scoring distributions: e.g., there are about the right number of draws and blowouts in PELE.

 PELE calculates a precise score matrix for each game (the chance Team A beats Team B by a score of exactly X-Y).
 It then sums up the cells in this matrix to estimate probabilities that the game ends in a win, loss or draw.
 For instance, here is the matrix for the United States’ first World Cup match against Paraguay on June 12, projected to be a low-scoring affair:

 There are some complications introduced by extra time and penalty kicks, such as will be used in the World Cup knockout stage.
 Games eligible for extra time potentially increase the amount of gameplay by roughly 33 percent and empirically convey a slightly heavier advantage to favorites.
 PELE accounts for all of this.
-Historically, about 30 percent of draws after regulation are resolved in extra time before penalties, so PELE takes 30 percent of games projected to be draws in regulation and assigns a winner.
-The other 70 percent of extra-time games go to penalties.
-Based on our analysis of several hundred past penalty shootouts, there actually is some skill in them; better teams and home teams tend to win shootouts more often, though edges in most situations are rarely more than about 60/40.
+Historically, about 40 percent of draws after regulation are resolved in extra time before penalties, so PELE takes 40 percent of games projected to be draws in regulation and assigns a winner.36 The other 60 percent of extra-time games go to penalties.

 World Cup adjustments